The Patent Litigation Law Review: Israel

 - right based on prior exploitation or actual preparation for exploitation in Israel in good faith on the date the application was submitted in Israel or the date of the priority application.
 The exploitation or preparation should be on a commercial scale and of a commercial nature;

-- statute of limitation (with respect to monetary damages rather than injunction) or waiver;
+- statute of limitation (in respect of damages rather than an injunction) or waiver;

 - invalidity, for example:

 - not a patentable subject matter;